-There are different ordering part numbers that select the latency code table used for this command, either the High Performance LC (HPLC) table or the Enhanced High Performance LC (EHPLC) table.
-The number of dummy cycles is determined by the frequency of SCK (see Table 32).
+There are different ordering part numbers that select the latency code table used for this command, either the High Performance LC (HPLC) table (see Table 27) or the Enhanced High Performance LC (EHPLC) table (see Table 29).
+The number of dummy cycles is determined by the frequency of SCK (see Table 27).
 The number of dummy cycles is set by the LC bits in the Configuration Register (CR1).

-Both latency tables provide cycles for mode bits so a series of Quad I/O DDR commands may eliminate the 8 bit instruction after the first command sends a complementary mode bit pattern, as shown in Figure 93 and Figure 95.
+Both latency tables provide cycles for mode bits so a series of Quad I/O DDR commands may eliminate the 8 bit instruction after the first command sends a complementary mode bit pattern, as shown in Figure 94 and Figure 96.
 This feature removes the need for the eight bit SDR instruction sequence and dramatically reduces initial access times (improves XIP performance).
 The Mode bits control the length of the next Read DDR Quad I/O operation through the inclusion or exclusion of the first byte instruction code.
-If the upper nibble (IO[7:4]) and lower nibble (IO[3:0]) of the Mode bits are complementary (i.e. 5h and Ah) the device transitions to Continuous Read DDR Quad I/O Mode and the next address can be entered (after CS# is raised high and then asserted low) without requiring the EDh or EEh instruction, as shown in Figure 94 and Figure 96 thus, eliminating eight cycles from the command sequence.
+If the upper nibble (IO[7:4]) and lower nibble (IO[3:0]) of the Mode bits are complementary (i.e., 5h and Ah) the device transitions to Continuous Read DDR Quad I/O Mode and the next address can be entered (after CS# is raised HIGH and then asserted LOW) without requiring the EDh or EEh instruction, as shown in Figure 95 and Figure 97 thus, eliminating eight cycles from the command sequence.
 The following sequences will release the device from Continuous Read DDR Quad I/O mode; after which, the device can accept standard SPI commands:

-- 1. During the Read DDR Quad I/O Command Sequence, if the Mode bits are not complementary the next time CS# is raised high and then asserted low the device will be released from Read DDR Quad I/O mode. - 2.
-During any operation, if CS# toggles high to low to high for eight cycles (or less) and data input (IO0, IO1, IO2, and IO3) are not set for a valid instruction sequence, then the device will be released from Read DDR Quad I/O mode.
+- 1. During the Read DDR Quad I/O Command Sequence, if the Mode bits are not complementary the next time CS# is raised HIGH and then asserted LOW the device will be released from Read DDR Quad I/O mode. - 2.
+During any operation, if CS# toggles HIGH to LOW to HIGH for eight cycles (or less) and data input (IO0, IO1, IO2, and IO3) are not set for a valid instruction sequence, then the device will be released from Read DDR Quad I/O mode.

 The address can start at any byte location of the memory array.
 The address is automatically incremented to the next higher address in sequential order after each byte of data is shifted out.
-The entire memory can therefore be read out with one single read instruction and address 000000 h provided.
-When the highest address is reached, the address counter will wrap around and roll back to 000000 h, allowing the read sequence to be continued indefinitely.
+The entire memory can therefore be read out with one single read instruction and address 000000h provided.
+When the highest address is reached, the address counter will wrap around and roll back to 000000h, allowing the read sequence to be continued indefinitely.

-CS# should not be driven high during mode or dummy bits as this may make the mode bits indeterminate.
+CS# should not be driven HIGH during mode or dummy bits as this may make the mode bits indeterminate.
 The HOLD function is not valid during Quad I/O DDR commands.